FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Theory and Methods

-where $a_n = \rho/[ n \phi(b_n)]$ and $b_n = \Phi^{-1}(1-1/n)\rho$, with $\phi(\cdot)$ being the standard normal probability density function (p.d.f.). \end{corollary} \begin{proof} For $\bY\!\sim\!
-N_n(\bzero,\bI_n)$, the limiting distribution of $Y_{(n)}$ satisfies $\lim_{n\rightarrow \infty}[\Phi(a_n x + b_n)]^n\!=\! \exp\{e^{-x}\}$, with $a_n\!=\!1/[n \phi(b_n)]$ and $b_n\!=\!\Phi^{-1}(1-1/n)$~\citet{resnick13}.
-The result follows from Theorem~\ref{theo:evt}. \end{proof} Theorem~\ref{theo:evt} and Corollary~\ref{theo:gumbel} provide the wherewithal for choosing a threshold using the limiting distribution of the maximum of correlated normal random variables with circulant correlation structure.
-Note however, that the first thresholding step results in {\em truncated} (and correlated) random variables that are under consideration for thresholding in subsequent steps.
+The thresholding steps yield {\em truncated} (and correlated) random variables for potential thresholding in subsequent steps.
 We account for this added complication by deriving the limiting distribution of the maximum of a correlated sample from a right-truncated normal distribution.
-We do so by first noting that if $Y_1,Y_2,\ldots Y_n$ are independent identically distributed random variables from the standard normal p.d.f truncated at $\eta$, then each $Y_i$ has p.d.f. $\phi_\eta^{\bullet}(\cdot)$ and c.d.f. $\Phi_\eta^{\bullet}(\cdot)$: